rafet2005/Functional-annotation-of-regulatory-elements-in-rainbow-trout/README.md

 # Run the model using different models and determine the one based on genomic features
+# All bed files used for annotation are available in the SupportFile folder
 #java -mx32G -jar ChromHMM.jar LearnModel /binarizedDataDirctory  MYOUTPUTDirectory 10  hg18
 java -mx32G -jar ~/path_to/ChromHMM.jar  LearnModel  -p 6 -printstatebyline -printposterior  /path_to_binaries_files_directory/ /OUTPUTdirectory  10 Trout
 ```